jakubjafra/react-native-elements-defaults/README.md

 ### No batch styling

 Ever wanted to change the `fontFamily` for every Text element in your app?
-I haven't found a way to do it specifying it all over the place.
+I haven't found a way to do it - without passing it to every used component, all over the app.

 ### Your styling can't reach library base components